anvilogic-forge/armory/README.md

 ## Getting Started
 To get started with Armory, we recommend the following steps:

 **Explore the Detections**: Browse through the detections available in this repository to understand their scope and application.
+Each piece of detection logic is stored in YAML format along with certain enrichment components such as MITRE ATT&CK mappings.
-**Implementation Guide**: Refer to our detailed documentation for instructions on how to implement and adapt these detections in your own security operations.
+**Implementation**: Detection logic contains macros as placeholders to call respective data sets such as endpoint, web, etc. These macros will need to be replaced with the appropriate logic to function.
+Once replaced, feel free to copy, paste, and run!
-**Contribute**: If you're interested in contributing to Armory, please see the contribution guidelines below.
+**Contribute**: If you're interested in contributing to Armory, please see the contribution guidelines below or feel free to contact us via the support email.

 ## Contribution Guidelines
 We welcome contributions from the cybersecurity community!
 If you have a detection rule or an enhancement suggestion, please follow these steps:

 **Fork the Repository**: Start by forking the repository to your GitHub account.
 **Create a Pull Request**: After making your changes or adding a new detection, submit a pull request to the main repository.
-**Review Proces**s: Our team will review your submission and provide feedback or approve the pull request.
+**Review Process**: Our team will review your submission and provide feedback or approve the pull request.

 ## Support
 If you need assistance or have any questions, please file an issue in this repository or contact the Anvilogic Forge team at forge@anvilogic.com.